- Pets and Animals

 Looking super-cute and huggable, they seem like the avian equivalent of teddy bears.

 Here are a series of photos showing the parents feeding the limpkin chicks.
 I think there were about six or even seven babies in this family.
 Fortunately, I had my camera handy in the golf cart and was able to get these photos while the guys were teeing off.
 Don’t worry, I didn’t delay play at all.

 Notice all the shells along the shore where the limpkins and chicks have been feeding.

 Limpkin Family - Click on Each Photo to See It Larger

 Description of the Bird

 The parent has a sleek profile with milk-chocolate brown feathers and white spots across the body.
 On the long neck, the white appears more as flecks in with the brown.
 It has long legs for wading with knobby knees.
-The beak is yellow.

 The baby limpkin is a brown fluff ball.
 It shows the knobby knees and legs that will grow quickly.
 The baby shown here has lighter coloring around the beak and eyes but many of the chicks are dark around the face.

 It can be confusing to tell the Florida water birds apart.
 Here are tips on what to look for so you can distinguish by size, markings, beaks and even behavior.